beiatrix/beiatrix/src/config/projects/studentDashboard.md

 ### **Video Chat**

-For video sessions, students can browse upcoming help sessions happening today in the carousel, or use the calendar below to reserve sessions in advance.
+For video sessions, students can browse upcoming help sessions happening today in the carousel or use the calendar below to reserve sessions in advance.

 ![Help Now - Upcoming](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-dashboard/help-now-upcoming.jpg)